-Tyrosine is a precursor to major neurotransmitters and can help reduce dopamine-related depression, ADHD, and extreme stress.
+Tyrosine is an essential building block for major neurotransmitters and can help reduce dopamine-related depression, ADHD, and extreme stress.

 Tyrosine, also known as l-tyrosine, is a naturally occurring compound of primary importance for mental health.

-It’s a precursor to some of your most important brain chemicals and hormones.
+It’s a precursor to some of the most important brain chemicals and hormones.

-Here’s a look at this and other benefits of tyrosine, how to get more tyrosine from your diet, and what you need to know about tyrosine supplementation.
+In this article, we look at the benefits of tyrosine, how to get more tyrosine from your diet, and what you need to know about tyrosine supplementation.

 What Is Tyrosine?

-Tyrosine is an amino acid involved in the structure of almost every protein in the body.
+Tyrosine is an amino acid incorporated in the structure of almost every protein in the body.

 Tyrosine gets its name from the Greek word tyros for cheese, since it was first discovered in cheese protein.

-Most amino acids are categorized as essential (you need to get it from food) or non-essential (your body makes its own).
+Most amino acids are categorized as essential (we need to get it from food) or non-essential (our bodies make its own).

 Tyrosine is one of the handful of conditional amino acids.

-This means that your body can usually make what it needs, but not always in adequate amounts.
+This means that the body can usually make what it needs, but not always in adequate amounts.

-Stress, overwork, lack of sleep, illness, or eating too little protein can all increase your need for tyrosine.
-(1)
+Stress, overwork, lack of sleep, illness, or eating too little protein can all increase the need for tyrosine.

-There are two primary sources of tyrosine — from the food you eat and from the breakdown of phenylalanine, one of the 9 essential amino acids.
+The two primary sources of tyrosine are certain foods and phenylalanine, one of the 9 essential amino acids.

-Tyrosine is a precursor to three important neurotransmitters — dopamine, epinephrine, and norepinephrine.
+Tyrosine is required for the synthesis of three important neurotransmitters — dopamine, epinephrine, and norepinephrine.